 It is a nagging question while some users still don't attach importance to files backup.
 They always think "data loss will never happen to me".
-But I have heard too many tragedies of people who lost all files because of system crashes, hard disk failure, power surge, or natural disaster.
-So, if you spend much time on your computer, backup should be a must-have job during your computer experience.
+But I have heard too many tragedies of people who lost all files because of system crashes, hard disk failure, power surge, or natural disaster, and get badly influenced.
+So, if you spend much time on your computer, a backup should be a must-have job during your computer experience.

 There are many possible locations for backing up your computer files such as CD/DVD, external hard drive, NAS device, and online storage.
-How to choose a backup location for computer files?
-There are some advices in the following:
+But why backup files to an external hard drive?
+Here are some explanation in the following.

 Separately from your computer.
-As mentioned above, computer related issues, such as, system crash, will result in data loss.
-So, you’d better choose a storage device outside computer.
+As mentioned above, computer-related issues, such as, system crashes, will result in data loss.
+So, you’d better choose a storage device outside a computer.

 The price is affordable.
 Nowdays, external hard drive is very reliable and reasonably cheap nowadays.
 The price of CD/DVD is also acceptable, but its storage space is not big enough.

 The device is portable and can take everywhere.
 This is very important for users who need to use backup files at different places, such as, home, office.